-Equine Protozoal Myeloencephalitis (EPM) is a devastating disease that can leave horses severely disabled and may result in death.
+Equine protozoal myeloencephalitis (EPM) is a devastating disease that can leave horses severely disabled and may result in death.
 Diagnosis is often difficult because the onset is very similar to other diseases, especially Chagas.
-However, Chagas and EPM are caused by different protozoa and require different treatment.
+Chagas and EPM are caused by different protozoa and require different treatment.
 Unlike Chagas, which affects humans and some other mammals, EPM only affects horses.

 The Signs and Symptoms of EPM

 One of the difficulties with diagnosing EPM is that it can look like many other neurological diseases.
-Symptoms vary between horses so not all horses will have all the symptoms.
-Some of the signs and symptoms to look for are:
+Symptoms vary between horses so not all horses will have all of these symptoms:

 - Loss of coordination